wso2-attic/ballerina-integrator/README.md

         _ = client->respond(response);
     }

-    // Resource that handles the HTTP GET requests that are directed to a specific
+    // Resource that handles the HTTP GET requests that are directed to specific
-    // Company data of company using path '/Smart-Automobile'
+    // company data using path '/Smart-Automobile'
     @http:ResourceConfig {
         methods: ["GET"],
         path: "/Smart-Automobile"